It’s common to have a Q&A section in your town hall, but let’s turn this on its head: Try asking your employees questions during a town hall instead.

 Polls can also be used to ease the tension in the room, by giving everyone a chance to express themselves.
 A series of multiple choice questions can be a safe way to approach a topic in a controlled manner, introducing a respectful conversational tone while allowing everyone to get a chance to be heard.

-Shift the mode of dialogue
+5. Shifts the mode of dialogue from collaborative to inquisitive

 Starting with a question can also encourage more question-asking during the meeting.
 By asking questions, you encourage others to do the same when it's their turn to speak, which could lead to a more conducive meeting.
 Take for instance, the two statements below: